TRACCS-PC7-IMPRESSION-ESM/TRACCS-PC7-IMPRESSION-ESM.github.io/intranet.md

 All people involved in IMPRESSION-ESM, or wanting to stay inform about IMPRESSION-ESM activities, may join the project mailing list traccs-pc7@ipsl.fr.
 To do so, send an email to <a href="mailto:sympa@listes.ipsl.fr">sympa@listes.ipsl.fr</a> with the subject line "subscribe traccs-pc7".
 To unsubscribe, process similarly with "unsubscribe traccs-pc7" in the subject line.
 You may also use the [web interface](https://listes.ipsl.fr/sympa), if you already have an account on this server.

+If you want to check who is on this mailing list, you may follow this [link](https://docs.google.com/spreadsheets/d/1Sub6M9Z0YFTDJDcX45degRiz_-a9XbDAc1cuDEvwhD4/edit?gid=0#gid=0).
+You will need to ask for access to Romain Roehrig.

 ## Project documents

 The project documents are accessible only upon request to <a href="mailto:romain.roehrig@meteo.fr">Romain Roehrig</a>: